It’s summer in Barcelona, temperatures are pushing 35, and the list of wants is low:

 - Great educational opportunities for youngsters via the animal shows.

-- The best value Barcelona water park when tickets bought with online discounts.
+- The best value water park tickets when bought with online discounts.

 Marineland Catalunya is found in the town of Pallafols and the address is Ctra.
 Malgrat a Palafolls s/n.